raincchio/HRM-mini/README.md

 jupyter notebook --ip=127.0.0.1 --port=8888
 ```

-After launching, click the link that looks like:
+After launching, click the link that looks like this:

 ```
 http://localhost:8888/?token=xxxxxx
 ```

-Log in through your browser and open **`hrm_mini.ipynb`** to start your first reasoning experiment.
+Log in through your browser and open **`hrm_mini.ipynb`** to begin your first reasoning experiment.

 ```
 1_download_data.ipynb shows the data preparation process.
-2_hrm_mini_train.ipynb shows the training process, using only 1k samples.
+2_hrm_mini_train.ipynb demonstrates the training process using only 1k samples.
-3_hrm_mini_eval.ipynb shows the evaluation process, where the model is evaluated on a hard puzzle.
+3_hrm_mini_eval.ipynb shows the evaluation process, where the model is evaluated on a difficult puzzle.
-4_hrm_mini_test.ipynb shows the testing process, where you can use your own defined Sudoku puzzle to test HRM Mini's performance.
+4_hrm_mini_test.ipynb allows you to test HRM Mini's performance on a custom Sudoku puzzle of your choice.
 ```

 ## 💡 Tips

-* For best performance, close other high-CPU tasks while training.
+* For optimal performance, close other high-CPU tasks during training.
-* You can edit `hrm_mini.ipynb` to customize parameters or try your own datasets.
+* Feel free to modify the `hrm_mini.ipynb` notebook to adjust parameters or experiment with your own datasets.
-* The notebook works smoothly on most modern laptops and desktops.
+* The notebook runs smoothly on most modern laptops and desktops.

 ## 🧾 License & Acknowledgment